Lydia and Dan Novakov Named 2022 Catholic Foundation Award Honoree

 “The Catholic Church extends a helping hand to the less fortunate and provides a path to a life of hope and dignity, and that’s what we attempt to do in serving others,” says Dan.
 They often call upon the Gospel of Matthew to embody a mindset that helps them to strive to do their best each day.
 “For the Son of man himself came not to be served, but to serve, and to give his life as a ransom for many.
 We have been given life to serve others rather than to be served.”

-Table and individual reservations for the 2022 Catholic Foundation Award Dinner can be purchased in the near future.
-Visit www.catholicfoundation.com, call 972-661-9792 or email email@example.com for more information.
+Table and individual reservations for the 2022 Catholic Foundation Award Dinner can be purchased online by clicking here.
+Visit www.catholicfoundation.com, call 972-661-9792 or email firstname.lastname@example.org for more information.